5 Christian Football Players in the 2019 Super Bowl

 Defensive back Devin McCourty hasn’t shied away from talking about his faith in public.
 A few years ago, McCourty discussed his blessings as a professional football player.
 “I don’t really think anything in this game we do defines who we are as people.
 It’s a blessing, it’s a great opportunity.”
 Devin has a twin brother Jason, who also plays on the Patriots.
 In college, the two started raising money to promote a cure for Sickle Cell Disease (SCD).
 Tackle Sickle Cell is their campaign for the cause that remains close to their hearts.
 SCD took the life of their aunt of whom they note had a powerful faith, “She fought tirelessly with unwavering faith to live a full life even when doctors told her she wouldn’t live to see 35.”

 For some movies suggestions to get your prepared for the big game, click here to see our Top 10 picks!Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!